torsdag den 31. januar 2019

 On 15 June, O(+> recorded another great guitar rock track, Calhoun Square, and on 26 June he recorded The Mad Pope which may be a remix of the song Pope.

 Knowing that Warner Bros. would not allow him to release a new album only about eight months after the release of the O(+> album, Prince was still thinking of other ways to let his fans hear his new music.
 He contributed six previously unavailable songs to The Hits/The B-Sides, including Peach and Pope from Come.
-He then made a new configuration of Come, presumably removing or replacing the tracks he had given to the Hits compilation.

 During June and July 1993, O(+> developed an untitled film project with director Parris Patton.
 The film was shot at Paisley Park and featured music interspersed with dramatic footage.
 General Hospital star Vanessa Marcil and Nona Gaye, daughter of singer Marvin Gaye, starred in the leading roles.